sandeepyadav0/Sorting_Simulator/README.md

-# Advanced Sorting Visualizer
+# Sorting Simulator

 ## Overview

-Advanced Sorting Visualizer is a responsive, multi-page web application that demonstrates various sorting algorithms through animated visualizations.
+Sorting Simulator is a responsive, multi-page web application that demonstrates various sorting algorithms through animated visualizations.
 The project not only visually explains how each algorithm works but also provides real-time performance metrics and logging.
 It includes interactive features such as step-by-step execution, pseudocode highlighting, theme toggling (light/dark), and performance analytics using Chart.js.